ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)
 When the system verifies the data received with the data captured and finds an issue while comparing the data or a country wants to update the data after manually verifying the data.
 Then the System Integrator builds a Manual Verification Module for External System data mismatch.
 #### 3.2.3.4 Manual Adjudication (Pluggable by SI)
-When Biometric Deduplicates are found in ABIS, the System Integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
+When Biometric Deduplicates are found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface)), the System Integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
 The Manual Adjudicator now can perform various validations on the duplicate data and inform the MOSIP system if the two records are duplicates or not.
 #### 3.2.3.5 ABIS Integration (Incl.
 ABIS Middleware)
-The MOSIP System, in-order to perform Biometric Deduplication (validate if there are no biometric duplicates in system), integrates with one or multiple ABISs (Automated Biometric Identification System).
+The MOSIP System, in-order to perform Biometric Deduplication (validate if there are no biometric duplicates in system), integrates with one or multiple ABISs ([**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface))).

-ABIS Middleware, which is designed by MOSIP and MOSIP Middleware, designed by ABIS is used to communicate between MOSIP system and ABIS.
+ABIS Middleware, which is designed by MOSIP and MOSIP Middleware, designed by [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface)) is used to communicate between MOSIP system and ABIS.

 ### 3.2.4 ID Issuance
 #### 3.2.4.1 Identity Generation (Refer to UIN Generation service) – Incl.
 UIN Generation and UIN association